TBR-Development/.github/docs/projects.md

 ---

 ## Projects
-A full list of public projects maintained by TBR Development members.
+A short list of public projects maintained by TBR Development members.

 | Name | Description |
 | --- | --- |